Budapest: Districts

 Contemporary Budapest is divided into 23 districts (kerületek, : kerület), each with a mayor and municipal government elected separately from the general municipal government.
 The districts and the general municipal government have constitutionally and legally defined, non-overlapping areas of competence.
 Each district has a municipally recognized name, some of which correspond to how locals call that area or neighborhood (e.g., Belváros, V. district; Terézváros, VI. district), others which (e.g., Újbuda, XI. district) are neologisms.
 Street signs display the district and that neighborhood's colloquial name.
 The latter are often the names of villages that were gradually annexed to the city (e.g., Sashalom, Budafok) or of superseded administrative units of former boroughs.

 After the unification of Buda, Pest, and Óbuda in 1873, Budapest initially had 10 districts.
 It was during the interwar period that Károly Szendy's 1934-1944 mayoral administration first seriously considered annexing peripheral towns and villages.
 This only came about, however, after the rise of state communism in Hungary.
 In 1950, for reasons of social and industrial policy—including the Hungarian Working People's Party's desire to proletarianize the traditionally right-wing suburbs—7 cities with county rights and 16 towns were annexed to the capital to form contemporary Greater Budapest (Nagy-Budapest).
 This reorganized the city into 22 districts, a number that grew to 23 after Soroksár seceded from Pesterzsébet in 1994.
 The contemporary city thus consists of 6 districts in Buda, 16 in Pest, and Csepel.
-Today, districts I., II., XI., and XII. in Buda and V., VI., VII., VIII., and IX. in Pest make up the city center in its broadest sense, corresponding roughly to the 1873 municipal boundaries.
+Today, districts I., II., XI., and XII. in Buda and V., VI., VII., VIII., and IX. in Pest make up the city centre in its broadest sense, corresponding roughly to the 1873 municipal boundaries.

 Budapest's districts are numbered according to three concentric semicircles.
 The I. district is a small area in central Buda, including the Castle Quarter.
 District II. is in Buda to the castle's northwest while district III. stretches along the northernmost part of Buda and includes the former Óbuda.
-District IV. continues this semicircle in northernmost Pest, but the V. district is in the very center of Pest and inaugurates a new circle that then loops back through Pest to Buda as the VI., VII., VIII., IX., XI., and XII. districts.
+District IV. continues this semicircle in northernmost Pest, but the V. district is in the very centre of Pest and inaugurates a new circle that then loops back through Pest to Buda as the VI., VII., VIII., IX., XI., and XII. districts.
 Districts XIII., XIV., XV., XVI., XVII., XVIII., XIX., XX., XXI., and XXII. form yet another semicircle in outermost Pest.
 Districts X. and XXIII. form irregularities within the overall pattern.